You are listening to the Sean Hannity Radio Show Podcast.

 Leaked emails reveal Hillary Clinton hates the phrase everyday Americans.

-I know she's begun to hate everyday Americans, but I think we should use it uh once the first time she says I'm running for president because you and everyday Americans need a champion, Podesta replied.
+I know she's begun to hate everyday Americans, but I think we should use it once the first time she says I'm running for president because you and everyday Americans need a champion, Podesta replied.

-Truth, Palmer says.
+Truth, Palmieri says.

 And then it also we see in these emails that they outlined an effort to basically produce and run a campaign to the unaware and compliant citizenry.